Your school matters, we can help.

 Frequently Asked Questions

-Other federal statutes may come into play as well, depending on the facts of your school land use case.
-These may include the Fair Housing Act and the Americans with Disability Act, as well as constitutional and statutory provisions at the state level.
+Other federal statutes may also come into play, depending on the facts of your school land use case.
+These may include the Fair Housing Act and the Americans with Disabilities Act and constitutional and statutory provisions at the state level.

 We evaluate each claim independently to determine the best strategy in moving forward on a claim to give you the best chance of succeeding at trial.

 Religious schools and other religious entities have the same right to fair and equal treatment in zoning and land use matters as secular assembly uses.
-Local governments who discriminate against religious schools are often in violation of RLUIPA and the United States Constitution.
-Our free guide to religious school land use and zoning may be a helpful resource here.
+Local governments that discriminate against religious schools often violate RLUIPA and the United States Constitution.
+Our free guide to religious school land use and zoning may be helpful here.

 Our video on what to do in the case of a zoning denial is the resource you need.
 The first step is to see if there are any potential internal appeals in the zoning code.
 If there are no internal appeals available, and if the facts of your case or the language of the zoning ordinance give you the ability to challenge the denial, you can file suit in state or federal court asserting a just cause of action under RLUIPA.

 We are happy to help in these matters.
-Please contact us if you have any questions.
+Please don’t hesitate to contact us if you have any questions.

-Conditional use permits provide that a religious use is permitted in the zoning district, but it’s not considered a right.
+Conditional use permits permit religious use in the zoning district, but it’s not considered a right.
 In order to get the conditional use permit, the applicant has to meet certain requirements specified by a local governing agency.

-In general, the time frame from filing suit until you have a trial date is 18 months.
-The 18 months will not be easy or predictable.
+Generally, the time frame from filing suit until you have a trial date is 18 months.
+The 18 months will be challenging and unpredictable.
 Litigation is akin to riding a rollercoaster – there are high points and low points, but not many level points.
 Much of the case depends on factors out of your control.
-The judge assigned to the case has a tremendous impact as to how the case proceeds.
+The judge assigned to the case tremendously impacts how the case proceeds.
 The law changes as well.
 Simply put, there are no guarantees.

 We enjoy working with clients to formulate cost-effective and creative solutions so you can make the best choice for your religious school.